iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h2 name="corpus">Corpus</h2>

-- Corpus: A large collection of text data.
+- Corpus: A large collection of real-world text data showing how those words are used in sentences, paragraphs, and entire documents.
 - Corpora are essential for training NLP models, as they provide the models with the raw language data they need to learn from.
 - Corpora are used to train ML models for a variety of NLP tasks, such as sentiment analysis, machine translation, and part-of-speech tagging.

+It helps us to find:
+- How does the meaning of a word change depending on the context?
+- How has the way we use language changed over time?
+- How do different people (e.g., Doctors, Teenagers | Formal, Informal, Casual, Slang) use language differently?
+- Corpora can be specific (subject/domain oriented) or generic (common/public) depending on the research goal.

 Types of corpora:
-1. **Newsgroups corpora:** Collections of newsgroup posts.
+1. **Newsgroups corpora:** Collections of newsgroup posts, articles, poetry.
-2. **Web corpora:** Collections of text from the web.
+2. **Web corpora:** Collections of text scraped from the web.
 3. **Social media corpora:** Collections of text from social media platforms such as Instagram, Twitter and Facebook.
 4. **Speech corpora:** Collections of spoken language data.